TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 1 04:18:20 EST 2021

 There is a free type software program called Abnehmen, as well as a number of experimental stroke-based fonts whose stroke thickness can be adjusted with Adobe InDesign, for example.
 [Google] [More] ⦿

 Based on research by Professor Horace H.S.
 Ip and Dr. Helena T.F.
 Wong at the Department of Computer Science of the City University of Hong Kong, two approaches are followed for the generation of Chinese (and other) calligraphic fonts.
 In the first approach, a truetype font's features are detected using fractals, and this permits generation of characters using calligraphic pens.
 In a second approach, a (physical) brush model is able to capture the physical effects of the writing process due to brush geometry, brush orientations and motions, ink absorption and depositing by the brush hairs.
 Resulting papers:

-Computer science student at the University of Hamburg, and supporter of open source code software.
+During his computer science studies at the University of Hamburg, Frank Bruder, a supporter of open source code software, designed several typefaces.
 Creator of the Open Font Library fonts Tomson Talks (2008, comic lettering), Block Stencil (2008), Far Side (2008, sci-fi) and Futhaark hnias (2008, runes), Tomson Talks (2010, hand-printed).
 Aka Skotan.
 Dark End is a hand-coded SVG font---check the source code to see what can be done with so little!
 Devian tart link.
 [Google] [More] ⦿

 "This is the (current) home of the (non-official) FreeType Java Port.
 FreeType is an excellent and highly competitively priced TrueType font library.
 FreeType is implemented in C." By rolandpj.
 [Google] [More] ⦿